noskillcoding/simple_gambling_machine/README.md

 # Simple Gambling Machine

 A decentralized gambling contract written in Solidity.
 Users deposit ETH in a sequence, and after a timeout, the last depositor can claim the majority of the pot, while a portion is distributed randomly among previous depositors.
 The contract is designed for transparency and fairness, with all logic on-chain.
+Available at https://simplegamblingmachine.eth.limo/

 ## Features
 - **Tiered Deposit System:** Deposit requirements and timeouts change based on the number of deposits.